 Risks and Liabilities

-- In giving grant, the Society will require the recipient organisation or institution to accept all risks and liabilities associated with the activity being supported.
+In giving grants, the Society will require the recipient organisation or institution to accept all risks and liabilities associated with the activity being supported.
 This will be a condition of grant.

 Monitoring and Evaluation

-- In considering applications, Trustees will wish to see information about how any grant will be monitored and its impact evaluated, having regard also to any sustainability issues.
+In considering applications, Trustees will wish to see information about how any grant will be monitored and its impact evaluated, having regard also to any sustainability issues.
 For the difference between monitoring and evaluation, please see helpful guidance at Monitoring & Evaluation.